av1kav/acura/README.md

 1. Source/Cloud: `public` schema.
 The unaltered, raw data from various EL sources.
 2. Raw layer: `raw` schema.
 A 1:1 replication of the source data with extra control columns eg. `ingest_timestamp`
 3. Integration layer: `integration` schema.
-All "business transformations" and feature engineering
+All "business transformations" and feature engineering happen here.
-4. Presentation layer: `presentation` schema
+4. Presentation layer: `presentation` schema.
+Contains purpose-built tables for reporting, analytics and data science.
-5. Share layer: `share` schema
+5. Share layer: `share` schema.
+Designed for enterprise data sharing & parternships; this layer is beyond the scope of this project at the moment.

 ![alt text](assets/dcdf.png)